clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 **Pro accessibility tip**: it's good make a habit of inspecting the accessibility panel for an element to verify its accessibility properties are being correctly implemented.
 This is especially true when using front-end frameworks like React that abstract HTML, or when using vanilla JavaScript to manipulate the DOM.
 React Components are not HTML, and in my experience many React developers do not look at the DOM they are generating with React which leads to many accessibility related bugs.
 Making a habit of this will save you a lot of time and headache when it comes to making sure component code is accessible.
 It is a good first step to take prior to performing manual accessibility testing.

 I've included a screenshot of the [Vivaldi web browser](https://vivaldi.com)'s accessibility panel showing that the accessible name and description have been correctly applied to the dialog.
-If you Since Vivaldi is a Chromium based browser
+Note that Vivaldi is a Chromium based browser so the dev tools will looks similar to Chrome's.

 ![A screenshot of the Modal component showing the browser developer tools accessibility panel.
 In the accessibility panel fields for the accessible name and description indicate that they are populated with the appropriate text content.](/img/react-a11y-modal-dialog-accname-accdesc.png)